IrvHenri/tempy/README.md

 1. Fork and clone this repository.
 2. cd into server and install server dependencies with `npm install`.
 (Optional as client is now proxied to heroku server)
-3. cd into client , yarn start to start development server
+3. cd into client , run `yarn` to install dependencies then `yarn start` to start development server
 4. Visit <http://localhost:3000/> in your browser.

 ## Client Dependencies